alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 ---

-# Equals vs Identity
+# Equals vs. Identity

 There is a difference between the double equals `==` and triple equals `===`.

 The double equals will try and **coerce** the operands so that are comparable.

 The triple equals will only perform a comparison on the values as they are.

 When comparing two values you should **always** use the triple equals.